 Every bass boat should have a first aid kit.
+Even shore anglers should have a first aid kit for bass fishing.
 If you’ve spent any time on the water at all, you know anything can happen while bass fishing.
 Especially in a bass tournament, we get focused on catching that next bass and sometimes get in a hurry, and before you know it something out of the ordinary has happened that requires attention.
 Cuts, bee stings, or getting impaled by a hook are just a few of the many accidents that can happen.
 With a first aid kit, many things can be handled quickly to stop the pain and allow an angler to get back to fishing comfortably.
 I’ve been fishing longer than I’m willing to admit here, but in all that time I’ve pieced a few things together that I like to keep available for the “Just in case”.
 It’s a small kit and only takes up a few square inches in my boat, but when I need it, it’s a trip saver.

 Medical tape is probably the most useful item I carry in my first aid kit.
 It’s strong and sticks to skin very well.
 If you get a cut, you can cut small strips and butterfly it across the cut to hold it together and keep fishing.
 Should you or a partner get a hook in your skin, remove it from the lure or line and then use the medical tape to hold it still while you transport to a hospital.
 I once had a partner that hooked himself during a tournament.
 After we taped the hook in place, he decided that he could deal with it, and we finished out the tournament.
 After the event, because of the tape, the skin around the hook was only slightly red and he was not in pain at all; well any that he would admit to anyway.
 If you have larger cuts or bleeding, tape will be necessary to hold bandages in place.
 Having strong tape in the boat is also good for many other uses that are not medically related.